Marquis Albert de Dion was a pioneer of the automobile industry in France

 1914 Listed as motor car manufacturers.
 Specialities: motor cars, omnibuses, delivery vans, lorries, motor launches and dynamo and other motor combinations.

 During World War I the company made gun parts, armoured vehicles and aero engines as well as cars and trucks.

-Bus manufacturer began in 1884 and finished after WWII
+Omnibus manufacture began in 1884 and ceased after WWII

 If you have a query about about this page, or have some information to add, please contact us